Introduction to Tableau New Features

 Tableau as an analytics and BI tool offers features that are associated with IT and Governance.
 These have been discussed as follows.

 - Personal Access Token: The Tableau Server resources can be managed through the Tableau Server REST API.
 REST stands for Representational State Transfer, a kind of architecture for distributed systems.
-To verify the user as valid, each time the user must supply credential token as required by the Tableau Server REST API.
+To verify the user as valid, each time, the user must supply a credential token as required by the Tableau Server REST API.
 Through Personal Access Tokens, individual users are provided with the functionality to create long-lasting authentication tokens for Tableau’s REST API.
 The beauty of the functionality is that tokens don’t require hard-coded credentials.
 The Personal Access Tokens work extremely well with automated scripts.
-Some of the important applications of Personal Access Tokens are that they improve security, assist in effective auditing and tracking, and efficiently manage automation.
+Some of the important applications of Personal Access Tokens are improving security, assisting in effective auditing and tracking, and efficiently managing automation.

-- View Recommendations: They offer personalized suggestions that enable users to quickly connect with data of relevance.
+- View Recommendations: They offer personalized suggestions that enable users to connect with data of relevance quickly.
 The concept of machine learning is employed to match recommendations and preferences.
 This feature is especially useful to find valuable content quickly.

 Sharing and Access